gnosis/safe-react-e2e-tests/COMMENTS.md

 #### load_safe.test.js

-Load saf\
+Load safe\
-1.e
+1.
- Enters into the load form with the load button componen\
+ Enters into the load form with the load button component\
-2.t
+2.
- Types name and address for the saf\
+ Types name and address for the safe\
-3.e
+3.
- Enters the name of the 1st owner in the lis\
+ Enters the name of the 1st owner in the list\
-4.t
+4.
- Checks in the 3rd step that the safe name and owner name are the ones set befor\
+ Checks in the 3rd step that the safe name and owner name are the ones set before\
-5.e
+5.
- Loads the saf\
+ Loads the safe\
-6.e
+6.
  Opens the QR code for the safe on the sidebar and checks the safe name again

 #### modify_policies.test.js